emmajanedrews/base-template/_posts/2017-06-28-what-you-should-know-about-edina-real-estate.md

 ---
 layout: post
-title: What You Should Know About Edina Real Estate
+title: What You Should Know About The Market
 date: 2017-06-28 10:59:21
 tags:
   - Market Update